FINRAOS/MSL/README.md

     msl: {
       port: '8002', //port to start msl server.
 8000 by default.
       basedir: '../src/', // directory containing the app code (front-end code under test).  current dir by default.
-      debug: 'true' // true to turn on debugging. false by default.
+      debug: 'true', // true to turn on debugging. false by default.
+      extensions: 'parseUrl.js' // specify extension files you want to plugin to MSL to parse URL differently.
     },

     // this port should match the msl port specified in msl plugin config